Anterior Hip Replacement

 The technology and development of hip prosthesis has progressed over the years and continues to improve.
 This is providing longer-lasting prosthesis and better functional outcomes.
 The traditional approach to placing the hip replacement prosthesis has been surgical approaches through the side or back of the hip area.
 These approaches have worked well over the years.
 They do require splitting certain muscles and cutting several smaller muscles.

-A New Approach for Hip Surgery
+Anterior Approach for Hip Surgery

-A new approach is available in total hip surgery.
-This new approach to hip replacement utilizes an incision in the front of the hip.
+A relatively new approach is available in total hip surgery.
+This approach to hip replacement utilizes an incision in the front of the hip.
 Rather than splitting muscles, we go between the muscles and just move them out of the way as we approach the hip joint.
 This approach does not cut any muscles or tendons and respects the nerves about the hip and the leg.
 It is truly a muscle sparing approach which helps in a more rapid recovery.

 The anterior approach provides significant benefits over conventional surgical approaches.
 This includes smaller skin incision, reduced limping after surgery, decreased postoperative pain, significant reduction in the risk of hip dislocation, a shorter hospital stay, less blood loss during surgery, and a shorter rehabilitation and recovery time.